louxi11/activity_recognition/README.md

     ls CAD120/segmentation_lists/*/CAD120.mat

 There are 12 data files in total because the data is generated using different segmentation methods.
-The current version support only the groundtruth segmentation.
-Please contact n.hu@uva.nl if you need features with other segmentation methods (i.e. graph-based and uniform).

 Run DEMO on CAD-120